dbstylesnet/jobalerter/README.md

    ```

 2. **Configure environment variables:**
+   Get the api-key from www.firecrawl.de after creating the account.
+   Same for Resend from https://resend.com/.

+   Then provide the keys to .env file as per example below.

    This repository already contains a tracked `.env` file at the project root.
 Edit that file to provide your API keys and configuration values.